PARCC Assessments at Warren Hills

 Students unable to meet the minimum passing scores on PARCC Assessments or the alternate assessments will need to complete the NJDOE Portfolio Appeal.
-When the NJDOE releases information on the Portfolio Appeal Process for 2017 it will be updated on the menu to the left.
+When the NJDOE releases information on the Portfolio Appeal Process it will be updated on the menu to the left.

 PARCC Assessment Contacts